mikailkhona/mikailkhona.github.io/README.md

 You can reach me at: mikail@mit.edu

 ## Research interests
 I am interested in how biology builds powerful structured priors in neural circuits in the brain and how we can best understand the processes that lead to them.
-I am also interested in how similar structures can be built into artificial neural networks to speed up learning and improve generalization.
+I am also interested in how similar structures can be incorporated into artificial neural networks.
+I believe this will speed up learning and improve generalization, bringing ANNs closer to human-like intelligence.
 ## Projects
 Spontaneous emergence of topologically robust grid cell modules: A multiscale instability theory https://www.biorxiv.org/content/10.1101/2021.10.28.466284v1